QuiltMC/quilt-standard-libraries/CONTRIBUTING.md

 which allows for hot-swapping code even when changing functions, fields, or lambdas.

 Download it from [here](https://github.com/JetBrains/JetBrainsRuntime/releases), making sure you get the latest release of JBR 17 (_not_ 11) and that you download a JBRSDK.
-Then configure your IDE to use the JBR, and add the VM option `-XX:+EnhancedClassRedefinition` to enable the DCEVM features.
+Then, configure your IDE to use the JBR, and add the VM option `-XX:+EnhancedClassRedefinition` to enable the DCEVM features.

 Here are instructions on how to make your IDE use the JBR: